 I like smart wide-ranging conversations full of wit and quick-thinking; I’d kill for a seriously smart & funny woman who’s confident enough to be herself.
 I am a word guy, a lawyer and writer and reader, but I can do math longhand better than most.
 I like facts and principles and turning them to the practical rather than the theoretical (changing the world is hard enough when you actually do stuff to spend any time talking about the talking about it).
 I write with lots of parentheticals, signs of the tornado of thoughts whirring through my head all the time when I’m “on.”

 I like bright smiles and even brighter eyes; I like laughter and tickling and stolen kisses.
 I like lanky and willowy and athletic and lean and curvy too (I’m a typically conflicted American guy).
 I give great massages but haven’t gotten one back in a while.
 (I might be a giver instead of a taker.)

 I am physically affectionate and live for hugs and leaning on each other and throwing your legs over mine on the couch and walking down the street arm in arm.
 I like dancing in my tux, holding your hand to help you out of the car, and resting my hand in the small of your back while we’re standing and talking to others.

 I’m a family man at heart.
-I have two handsome boys, and I would absolutely love more kids.
+I have two handsome boys, and I would absolutely love more kids (even though that's not likely).
 I believe that love and kids are pretty much 90+% of the meaning of life.